ivogeorg/msl-clang-002/README.md

 3. RB trees [visualized](https://www.cs.usfca.edu/~galles/visualization/RedBlack.html) at University of San Francisco's [Data Structure Visualizations](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html).
 4. The CLRS [Introduction to Algorithms 3rd ed](http://ressources.unisciel.fr/algoprog/s00aaroot/aa00module1/res/%5BCormen-AL2011%5DIntroduction_To_Algorithms-A3.pdf).
 Chapter 12 is on binary trees and chapter 13 is on red-black trees. _Note: I don't know if this pedagogic resources website has the right to publish this book, but it has been up for a long time and has not been taken down.
 Assume your own reponsibility for using it.
 The required API is based on this book, which shows pseudocode for all functions._

+#### Note
+The approaches in the above resources may differ significantly.
+See [Detailed instructions](#detailed-instructions) for the requirements.

 ## Use of libraries

 For this assignment, no external libraries should be used, except for the ANSI C Standard Library.
 The implementation of the data structures should be your own.
 We will use library implementations of data structures and programming primitives in the Pintos assignments.

 ## Coding style

 Familiarize yourself with and start the following [coding style guide](http://courses.cms.caltech.edu/cs11/material/c/mike/misc/c_style_guide.html).
+This ["C Coding Standard"](https://users.ece.cmu.edu/~eno/coding/CCodingStandard.html) covers some additional topics as well.

-While you are not expected to follow every point of it, you should try to follow it enought to get a feel for what is good style and bad style.
+While you are not expected to follow every point of either, you are expected to develop a consistent C programming style that is as close as possible to the general spirit of both.
 C code can quickly become [unreadable](http://www.ioccc.org/) and difficult to maintain.

 ## References